Does Medicare Cover End-Stage Renal Disease?

 This 30-month coordination period begins when your eligibility for Medicare ESRD coverage starts.
-So if you start dialysis, your Medicare eligibility starts in the fourth month of treatment.
-Your Medicare coverage starts in that same, fourth month.
+So, if you start dialysis, your Medicare eligibility starts in the fourth month of treatment and your Medicare coverage will start within the same month.

-- You don’t have to sign up for Medicare immediately so long as you have group health plan (GHP) coverage — job-based health insurance, retiree coverage or COBRA coverage.
+- If you have group health plan (GHP) coverage — job-based health insurance, retiree coverage or COBRA coverage — you don’t have to sign up for Medicare immediately.

-- Your GHP has to pay first for treatment and supplies, Medicare may pay second.
+- Your group health plan must pay for treatment and supplies first, and Medicare may pay second.

-- If you have no GHP coverage, Medicare will pay first starting when you enroll.
+- If you have no group health plan coverage, Medicare will pay first once you enroll.

 Enrolling in Medicare right away may still save you money.
 Dialysis is expensive and having Medicare share the costs with your private insurance plan may reduce your out-of-pocket costs.

-If you qualify for Part A, you also qualify for Part B, but you can choose whether or not you take Part B. But to receive full Medicare benefits for dialysis, you will need both parts.
+If you qualify for Part A, you also qualify for Part B, but you can choose whether you take Part B. To receive full Medicare benefits for dialysis, you will need both parts.

-Medicare beneficiaries already paying a late enrollment penalty for Part B will have the fee removed when applying for ESRD coverage.
+Medicare beneficiaries who already pay a late enrollment penalty for Part B will have the fee removed when applying for ESRD coverage.

 Enrolling in Medicare Part D Prescription Drug Coverage